laravelhungary/docs/hu/helpers.md

 <a name="method-array-where"></a>
 #### `array_where()` {#collection-method}

-Az `array_where` function megszűri a tömb értékeit a megadott Closure alapján:
+Az `array_where` függvény megszűri a tömb értékeit a megadott Closure alapján:

     $array = [100, '200', 300, '400', 500];